joshinh/spurious-correlations-nlp/README.md

 ### 2. Datasets

-All of the NLP datasets are already prepared and our available at ```nlp/data```.
-This includes the MNLI training dataset, MNLI synthetic training datasets, as well as the training and evaluation datasets corresponding to the different groups (e.g. high word overlap).
+Most of the NLP datasets are already prepared and our available at ```nlp/data```.
+Some which were too large to upload (MNLI training data and MNLI synthetic training data) are uploaded [here]().
+Overall, these datasets include the MNLI training dataset, MNLI synthetic training datasets, as well as the training and evaluation datasets corresponding to the different groups (e.g. high word overlap).

 ### 3. Training